 In my article entitled “The Formative Years: Education and Family Years”, I briefly shared about my early dream of starting a school with Christian values.
 Growing up in Kyrgyzstan, former Soviet Union republic, I longed to be able to learn about God in school.

 Adapting to America

 Spokane is known for being a family-friendly city with many parks and lakes.
 The climate is very similar to Kyrgyzstan, where we lived before moving to the United States of America.
 Our family came to Spokane in August of 1991.
-Within 10 years, more than 20,000 Slavic refugees emigrated from the former Soviet Union and made Spokane their home.
+Within ten years, more than 20,000 Slavic refugees immigrated from the former Soviet Union and made Spokane their home.